nweaver/nweaver.github.io/index.md

 clean-sheet software for a low level drone autopilot that takes advantage of modern, multicore microprocessors and the far more robust Rust programming language.

+The two primary current open-source autopilot stacks are Ardupilot and Betaflight.
+Ardupilot is a large open-source project written in older (circa 2010) C++, while Betaflight (a fork of Cleanflight) is a stripped down design targeting quadcapters written in C.

+Also, although highly integrated in some aspects, neither are designed to integrate communication, FAA-mandated DroneID, or to take advantage of modern multicore embedded processors.

+### Intended Hardware Archictecture

+The intended autopilot architecture will be a single-sided board with a 30.5x30.5 mounting form factor with JST connectors.
+The board will also have castillated connections allowing it to be integrated into larger designs as well.

+- CPU:  Raspberry Pi RP2350 in the QFN-80 package
+- IMU:  TDK 42688
+- Compass: Memsic MMC5983MA
+- Barometer: 2x Bosch BMP 390, one with a mounting point to connect to a pitot tube
+- GPS: UBlox MIA-M10-Q with an external antenna connector
+- WiFi:  Espressif ESP32C3 with a separate connection to the GPS
+- LoRa: Semtec, either the LR2021 or SX1280 with an external power amplifier
+- Power: Unreglated LiPo to 5V buck converter
+- Power: 5V to 3.3V LDO

+### Why Rust?

+The use of C and older C++ produces code is inherently unsafe: unable to be effectively analyzed for correctness and likely rife with memory errors.
+At the same time the hard real-time constraints involved in operating a drone (a 4-8 kHz update loop that polls the IMU, filters the noise, and updates the operating state of the motors and actuators) prohibit the use of any language without C or C++'s garbage-collector free memory semantics or emphasis on zero-overhead abstractions.

+Thus the only languages that can be safely used to engineer the core of an autopilot are agressively modern C++ (no raw pointers, collections with checking assertions enabled, etc) or Rust.
+Since either language choice require effectively either a complete rewrite of an existing codebase or a clean-sheet design the choice of Rust is straightforward.

+Using Rust will not only gain the inherent safety advantages that are built into the language from the start (Rust's design philosophy is similar to C++ in a focus on zero-overhead abstractions but not at the cost of safety, unlike modern C++ which can only be safe with explicit programmer discipline), but will also serve as an experiment, allowing an evaluation of Rust in practice.

+### Why multicore?

+The Raspberry Pi microcontrollers as well as the ESP32 line from Espressif have introduced symmetric multicore designs into the microcontroller space.
+These families of microcontrollers not only offer a significantly lower price point than competing designs from ST Microsystems but far more flexible I/O structures, allowing one or two packages to cover most uses.

+The new RP2350 in particular is an excellent part.
+Full system BOM cost is less than $3 and it contains a dual core ARM Cortex-M33 at 150MHz with floating point and 30 or 48 highly flexible general purpose I/O pins.
+It also ships with modern code signing and security features.

 ## Dr Nicholas Weaver